kartoza/GeoHosting/docs/src/products/geoserver/guide.md

      <br>

-     > **Note** The workspace name should describe your project.
+     > **Note:** The workspace name should describe your project.
 It must be 10 characters or fewer and cannot contain spaces.

-     > **Note** The Namespace URI can be any URL-like string tied to your project.
+     > **Note:** The Namespace URI can be any URL-like string tied to your project.
 It typically includes a trailing identifier that reflects the workspace.
 This URI does not need to resolve to a real web address.

      <br>